SAITPublic/PIMLibrary/doc/README.md

-This folder is to contain fim documentation for sw developer
+This folder is to contain pim documentation for sw developer